knights-lab/climate-trace-shipping/README.md

 To use this package, you must clone it (using `git clone https://github.com/knights-lab/climate-trace-shipping.git`) or download a static version of it [here](https://github.com/knights-lab/climate-trace-shipping/archive/refs/heads/main.zip) and extract the files from the downloaded zip file.

 Finally, this package requires that the path to the package be included in your `.Renviron` file in your home directory with the environment variable name `R_CLIMATE_TRACE_SHIPPING_HOME`.
-This can be achieved with the following command:
+This can be achieved with the following command on UNIX (Linux or Mac):
 ```bash
 echo "R_CLIMATE_TRACE_SHIPPING_HOME='/Users/danknights/Dropbox/research/climate-trace-shipping'" >> ~/.Renviron
 ```